-This guide provides the required steps to connect Microsoft Active Directory to Cloud Control Center (Connector Version 3.0 and newer) as a data enrichment source for users and devices.
+This guide provides the required steps to connect Microsoft Active Directory to Cloud Control Center as a data enrichment source for users and devices.
 For details on what data and events Elisity collects and how that data is used, please see our Active Directory Integration Event Polling Details article.

 Installation Prerequisites